Home Guides Recipes Safety Resources Download Free

 Munchkin Stay Put Baby Suction Bowl

 3 different-sized bowls with strong suction bases.
 Quick-release tabs for adults.
-Microwave/dishwasher safe, BPA-free.
-Prevents tipping during messy BLW meals.
+Microwave and dishwasher safe, BPA-free.
 6+ months.

 £5–£12